Print Management on Microsoft Azure

 In order to reduce overhead and simplify IT, many large enterprises have moved their software solutions to the cloud or intend to do so.
 Hosted as a private or multi-tenant cloud, this configuration greatly reduces operating costs while at the same time reducing IT administrator time spent on managing and maintaining the IT infrastructure, including the print environment.
 Organizations running LRS solutions have the option to host it in the cloud while maintaining identical functionality as in the traditional setup.
 Customers benefit from having a single solution that manages and controls print jobs from any data source, including business-critical applications such as SAP.
 Naturally this is also true of output generated in traditional Windows or VDI environments.
 LRS VPSX Enterprise will monitor, manage, troubleshoot and report on all enterprise-wide printing activity.

 The cloud offers many advantages.
 Aside from cost reductions and simplified IT, it also greatly increases the availability of resources and offers employees a consistent printing experience at any location worldwide.
-Availability, flexibility, and improved end user experience are high priority requirements within the digital workplace (link to the landing page).
+Availability, flexibility, and improved end user experience are high priority requirements within the digital workplace.